olichuuwon/formula-one-tenth-course/README.md

-# formula-one-tenth-lab
+# formula-one-tenth-course

-to be completed end of nov 2021 together with the ntu autonomous racing team
+labs to be completed end of nov 2021 together with the ntu autonomous racing team

 lab 1 - completed on august 9th